Authorities searching for suspect in shooting deaths of 8 people over 2 days in suburban Chicago

 “I've been a policeman 29 years and this is probably the worst crime scene I've ever been associated with,” Evans said during a news conference outside the Joliet homes Monday evening.

-Will County Chief Deputy Dan Jungles said during the news conference that deputies had been staking out one of the houses since Sunday evening in case the suspect in that day’s shootings returned to them.
+Will County Chief Deputy Dan Jungles said during the news conference that deputies had been staking out one of the houses since Sunday evening in case the suspect in the first fatal shooting they discovered returned to them.
 When no one showed, deputies finally went to the door of one of the houses.
-No one answered so they tried the other house, which they knew was linked to the first house and found the first bodies.
+No one answered so they crossed the street to the other house, which they knew was linked to the first house and found the first bodies.
 Jungles didn’t offer any further details.

-Jungles said he didn’t have any indications yet of how long the people in the houses had been dead.
+Jungles said he didn’t have any indication yet of how long the people in the houses had been dead.
 He said that autopsies are pending.

 Evans said the victims found Monday in the houses were family members.
 Asked if the victims were members of the suspect’s family, Jungles said he couldn’t comment except to say that the suspect knew them.

-Teresa Smart lives about a block away from where seven of the victims were found and said she worries she and her family won’t be able to sleep tonight.
+Teresa Smart lives about a block away from where seven of the victims were found and said she worries she and her family won’t be able to sleep Monday night.

 “This is way too close to home,” she said, adding that police cars are blocking streets throughout the neighborhood.